FiveYellowMice/factorio-gui-inventory-slot/README.md

 * Filters and bars cannot be modified or shown.
 * Item ghosts cannot be modified or shown.
 * The behaviour of inserting items with data may be inconistent with vanilla slots.
-* Shift/control/alt clicking behave the same as regular clicking.